-Abstract
+Abstract:

 The conjunctive and disjunctive forms in Xitsonga are examined with the purpose of presenting the distribution of these forms.
-While verbs in the conjunctive form are followed by some elements, the disjunctive is used when no element follows the verb.
-Xitsonga follows these basic patterns observed in other Bantu languages, but previous theories cannot explain all of the cases in which the conjunctive and disjunctive forms are distinguished.
-In previous work, three major approaches have been proposed: the constituency approach, the focus-based approach, and the information packaging approach.
-Xitsonga supports but also provides counterevidence to all of these approaches.
-This paper also re-examines the claim that the presence of conjunctive/disjunctive distinctions only exists in the present tense.
+While verbs in the conjunctive form are followed by some elements, the disjunctive is used when no element follows a verb.
+Xitsonga follows these basic patterns observed in other Bantu languages, but previous theories cannot explain all the occurrences of the distinction between the conjunctive/disjunctive forms.
+In previous work, three major approaches have been proposed: the constituency approach, the focus-based approach and the information packaging approach.
+Xitsonga shows support as well as counter evidence for all these approaches.
+This paper will also reexamine the claim that the presence of conjunctive/disjunctive distinctions only exists in the present tense.
 Following Creissels (2014), we report that the conjunctive/disjunctive dichotomy is present in other tenses as well when prosodic patterns such as penultimate lengthening are further examined.